Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 The torque converter is the most probable part to go.
 It’s handling the brunt of the pressure applied by excess fluid.

 That said, any mechanical component could fail.
-They’re all lubricated by the fluid and thus aren’t being safeguarded or appropriately cooled.
+They’re all lubricated by the fluid and thus aren’t being protected or adequately cooled.

 Is It Bad To Overfill Transmission Fluid?